 2) Some screen content is outdated compared with the current software/OS UI.
 To support more versatile applications in VDI besides basic office work, e.g., cloud-based video production, VDI for Computer Aided Design (CAD) like 3D modeling/animation.
 SCC test sequences should include more challenging sequences in these cases.
 So far JVET CTC doesn’t have content of this type.

-3) Gaming sequences (as was demonstrated in AhG15) require higher bitrate compare to JPEG CTC sequences.
+3) Gaming sequences (as was demonstrated in AhG15) require higher bitrate compare to JVET CTC sequences.
 Cloud gaming content or live-streaming examples should be a part of the CTC.

 4) Natural test sequences are mostly the direct output of cameras, while the production of PUGC and PGC (movie/episode) content may further include post production like content composition/transition, chroma keying and color grading.
 Noise in the raw YUV may be reduced after the post production.
 Such content is then coded for distribution.
 Therefore, CTC may include videos with typical post production processing.
 Video Clips from real PGC/PUGC content (with complex motion and/or lighting) may be used.